udacity/create-your-own-adventure/README.md

 means they are plain text, but with a few special capabilities.
 The only Markdown capability used in this story is links.
 By putting text in brackets and a URL in parentheses, you can add a link to the story.
-For example, the following text would turn "here" into a link to Google: "Click
+For example, the following text would turn "here" into a link to Google: "Click [Merge conflict]
 \[here\](http://www.google.com) to visit Google."

 ## Contribution Guidelines